enzoampil/fastquant/README.md

 Want to discuss more about fastquant with other users, and our team of developers?

-Join the fastquant Slack community through this [link](https://join.slack.com/t/fastquant/shared_invite/zt-sfoxaqq9-LU0Bha7jDvOVVAzu~B3PDA)!

-You can also [subscribe](https://forms.gle/HAPYdMp2YMu4qXPd7) to our monthly newsletter to receive updates on our latest tutorials, blog posts, and product features!
+You can reach us on the [Hawksight discord](https://discord.gg/BHMCw2C6VP).
+Feel free to ask about fastquant in the #feedback-suggestions and #bug-report channels.

 ## Run fastquant in a Docker Container